If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 SDW Language EU.png SDW Language US.png

-The loading screens for the levels are completely different across both regions: while the PAL release has a closeup on the inventory map being held by Ralph’s greasy mitts with an illustration of the level’s environment visible on the background, the NTSC version opted for the same shot of Ralph’s workshop for every level with the level-specific illustration relegated to a blurry polaroid on the background, but with an illustration that sometimes hints at how to solve the level in place of the map.
+The loading screens for the levels are completely different across both regions: while the European release has a closeup on the inventory map being held by Ralph’s greasy mitts with an illustration of the level’s environment visible on the background, the North American version opted for the same shot of Ralph’s workshop for every level with the level-specific illustration relegated to a blurry polaroid on the background, but with an illustration that sometimes hints at how to solve the level in place of the map.
 The font has also been changed from the ever-present Comic Sans to a more sober grotesque.
 Finally, the cutscene loading screen of the European release shows blueprints of the cannon elbow, robot, fishing rod and catapult taken from the game’s concept art bonus files (oddly without compensating for the squishing discussed below), while the American release has a hodge-podge of elements of some of its other loading screens.

 Place European US